 The FAFSA process uses a process called Prior Prior.
 This was established in 2015 for the 2016-17 FAFSA submission year.
 The goal of the Prior Prior method was to simplify the FAFSA submission.
 Under normal tax situations, the FAFSA will be using a parent’s and student’s income and tax information that is complete or in hand when the FAFSA becomes available.

-As an example, if a person is trying to complete the FAFSA for the school year 2021-22.
-They will be using the tax information from 2019.
-The FAFSA 2021-22 school year award was available on October 1, 2022.
+As an example, if a person is trying to complete the FAFSA for the school year 2023-24.
+They will be using the tax information from 2021.
+The FAFSA 2023-24 school year form is available on October 1, 2022.
 The financial awards will begin available starting July 1, 2023.

 How Will COVID impact DRT and FAFSA?

-As stated above, the income and tax information being used for the coming FAFSA year is 2019.
-That information may not properly reflect many peoples’ current financial situation.
+As stated above, the income and tax information being used for the coming FAFSA year is 2021.
+That information may not correctly reflect many people’s current financial situation.
 If that is the case, you will need to contact the colleges about the changes and understand their appeal process.
 Many colleges have a formal appeal submission process.
-Please review our article on appealing your financial award letter which will give you some additional insights on the content and documentation that you should consider.
+Please review our article on appealing your financial award letter, which will give you some additional insights on the content and documentation that you should consider.

 We are anticipating this to be an issue for the colleges this year.
 It will impact both new and existing college students.

-Another issue that some may have is the timing of tax information due to the CARES Act tax extensions in 2020.
-If you have submitted your taxes later, it may not be available through the DRT system, at the time of your FAFSA submission.
+Another issue that some may have is the timing of tax information due to the multiple legislative changes.
+If you have submitted your taxes later, they may not be available through the DRT system at the time of your FAFSA submission.
 You will need to wait until it processes through the IRS systems.
 You can still submit the FAFSA manually and then submit the FAFSA with DRT later.